MicrosoftDocs/power-automate-docs/articles/customapi-how-to-swagger.md

 ## Introduction

-To use custom APIs in Microsoft Flow, you must provide a Swagger definition, which is a language-agnostic machine-readable document describing the API's operations and parameters.
-In addition to the out-of-the-box Swagger specification, there are some extensions available when creating a custom API for Microsoft Flow.
+To use Custom connectors in Microsoft Flow, you must provide a Swagger definition, which is a language-agnostic machine-readable document describing the API's operations and parameters.
+In addition to the out-of-the-box Swagger specification, there are some extensions available when creating a Custom connector for Microsoft Flow.

 ## summary
 Title of the operation.
 Example - 'When a task is created" or "Create new lead'.